 Mastoiditis is most often caused by a bacterial infection due to a long lasting middle ear infection .

 |Copyright © Nucleus Medical Media, Inc.|

-Mastoiditis is more common in young children.
-It rarely occurs in adults.
-Factors that may increase your risk of mastoiditis include:
+This problem is more common in young children.
+Things that may raise the risk are:

 - A weak immune system

-- Swelling behind the ear, pushing it forward
+- Swelling and redness behind the ear, pushing it forward

 - Ear pain

 The doctor will ask about your symptoms and health history.
 You will be asked about your history of ear infections.
 A physical exam will be done.
 This is often enough to make the diagnosis.

 Antibiotics will be given to treat infection.
 This is often done by IV and then by mouth.